 Terrified she ducks underwater wondering if the storm isn't divine retribution against her treasonous and incendiary behavior in daring to venture to the surface.
 Her thoughts are interrupted by a sharp osillation of water at her back and she looks to see a school of mackeral brush past her, their usual drowsy colllectedness now abondoned in the face of the sound and fury above as they push, nudge, and jostle to be formost among the group.
 DANGER, DANGER, DANGER, AWAY, AWAY, AWAY, there thoughts scream out to her, piercing in their urgency.
 She looks at them, then at surface above.
 Not blue but black now.
 What had that streak of light done to Lyndsay and the men?
 To David?
 It does not matter.
 She is terrified and wants nothing more than to give in to the fishes frantic flight mode and race off with them into the safe familiarity of the deep, discarding this day as a half remembered dream only there to laugh and feel silly over later on.
 But there is another feeling inside her that is stronger than the fear.
 A feeling potent enough to challange even the terrible blue fire she witnessed pour out of the sky.
 And as she musters her courage and swims back up, she cannot help but wonder if it is a human feeling that compels her to do so.
 An earie light filters over the water as she tilts back to surface.
 It is blood orange like the setting sun and accompanied by something else, dark and foul looking.
 The cloud of smoke assails her senses the moment she draws her first breath and she coughs uncontrollably, swiveling in the water before at last regaining sight of the ship.
 Lyndsay is on fire.

+Like a green young soldier ordered to man the front lines on the day the bloodshed is at its grisliest, she looks on with mounting horror at the varying reactions of the men on inside.
+Some, shaken with panic, take a flying leap from the deck where they flail ungracefully in the turbulent waters beneath while those posessing of firmer character aggressively douse the assailing walls of flame with hefty pales drawn to the tip again and again.
+But the effort is having no visible effect.
+The fire only becomes angrier at the men's attempt to squelch it and seems to grow hotter and even more deadly.
 David is at the forefront of the attempt, his handsome face tarnished by smoke as he slings heavy balefuls of water upon the oscillating crimson tongues with a steely resolution that seems to energize the other men.
 Eyes stinging with sweat and tears they chuck and heave, drowning out the ardent cries of protest from aching muscles exhausted from a long day’s work.
 Like a group of warrior tribesmen grappling with a predator they fight on half mad with courage when suddenly the ship itself appears to moan in agony as a series of sickening snaps tear her open from within and they are at once struck with the grim understanding that their struggle has been for naught.
 A rabid malignance, the fire has seeped into the very bones of Lindsay herself and with bitter acknowledgement that their combined will could not overcome nature at its fiercest, the crewmen make like bandits for the ship's sole life boat as more ruptures in the hull appear and pieces of the old girl begin to collapse around them, red wreathed and smoking.
 Retreating down a side latter the men retract the cables holding the modest vessel aloft and rapidly pile in, plunging their hands into the frigid waters to help those foremost to abandon the ship drag themselves aboard before someone jerks the outboard motor to life with an unceremonious tug and they finally feel themselves being carried away.
 Some, overwhealmed from the ordeal go so far as to use their hands and arms to try and hasten the escape.

 Upon having gained a safe distance the men conduct a silent head count.
 One short.
 "Oh God...Grady" David whispers with mounting horror.
 He rises to his feet amidst a throng of incredulous, disbelieving glances.